chaitanyamanem/AutomaticProfileSelection/README.md

 - Utilizes the Streamlit framework for a user-friendly and interactive web interface.
 - Provides an intuitive platform for users to input prompts, view parsed information, and assess candidate summaries.

-## Implementation

-The system is implemented in Python, leveraging powerful libraries and frameworks such as Hugging Face Transformers for BERT and RAG models, PyTorch for machine learning functionalities, and Streamlit for the user interface.

 ## How to Use

 1. Clone the repository to your local machine.